-Most types of hernias require surgical repair.
+Most types of hernias require hiatal hernia surgeon.
 The primary options for hernia repair are:

 - Laparoscopic hernia surgery: in this non-invasive surgery, small cuts are made in the abdomen to insert the surgical tools and camera (scope); thereafter, the herniated tissue is put back into place and a mesh is put onto it to strengthen the weak region of the abdominal wall.